digitalungdom-se/bot-identicon/README.md

 ## Props
 * `identifier` - the default is an empty string
 * `size`       - the size of the icon, default is 200px

+## Credit
+The original robot design is by @charlesmaddock and @digitalungdom-se